Support for Dartmouth Classes

 In-Class Advertisements

-Dartmouth faculty can invite RWIT Writing Center tutors to visit their classes and deliver a brief (~5 minute) presentation to your students about our services.
+Dartmouth faculty can invite Writing Center tutors to visit their classes and deliver a brief (~5 minute) presentation to your students about our services.
 Tutors will explain what our Center does, help students understand the learning benefits of peer writing centers, and demonstrate how to make an appointment.
 We can help students manage complex projects, understand your assignments, develop ideas, evaluate the strengths and weaknesses of their compositions, and much more.

 Inviting a tutor to your class is a great way to de-stigmatize help seeking and to foster a culture of collaborative learning in your classroom.
 We know that students are more likely to make an appointment if their faculty member endorses the practice during class.